GHSVS-de/plg_system_bs3ghsvs/README.md

 - `cd ..`
 - `npm install`

-#### Only if you want to include conflicting, other versions parallel to current ones.
+#### Only if you want to include conflicting, other versions parallel to current ones:

 Let's say you have already a Bootstrap 4 dependency in root `/package.json` but want also to download BS3 for later copy actions: